 When pruning, trim from the outside, leaving the inner leaves intact.
 This will encourage your plant to keep producing more leaves from its center, and as they mature, they will replace the removed outer leaves.

-Lettuce propagates through seed, and only through seed.
-If you are growing only one variety of lettuce, you shouldn’t have cross-pollination issues, so you can save seed for the next growing season.
+Lettuce propagates through seed and only through seed.
+If you are growing lettuce of only one variety, you shouldn’t have cross-pollination issues, so you can save seed for the next growing season.
 But if you’re growing a number of lettuce types as most of us do, you will want to purchase new seed rather than save your own, as it may form unusual and less-favorable hybrids.

-If you’re growing only for baby leaf production, you may be able to grow your loose-leaved varieties closer together.
-Pay close attention if you do this, though, as too tightly-packed of a lettuce bed can become infested with various mildews or pests quickly.
+If you’re growing lettuce only for baby leaf production, you may be able to grow your loose-leaved varieties closer together.
+Pay close attention if you do this, though, as too tightly packed of a lettuce bed can become infested with various mildews or pests quickly.

-The most difficult part of harvesting and storing lettuce is that no matter what you do, it won’t last for very long!
-Read on to find out how to harvest and store your lettuce.
+The most difficult part of growing lettuce, and harvesting and storing lettuce is that no matter what you do, it won’t last for very long!
+Read on to find out how to harvest lettuce and store it too.
 I’ve also included a list of ways to use up the excess lettuce you may find on hand.

 It’s best to harvest your lettuce early in the morning when it’s at its crispest.
-Overnight cooler temperatures will have allowed your lettuce to suck in moisture and firm up.
+Overnight cooler temperatures will allow your lettuce to suck in moisture and firm up.
 Later in the day, even the nicest-looking leaf lettuce will be softer than you’d prefer.

-Leaf varieties can be harvested as directed in the “pruning” section up above, using a sharp pair of scissors.
+You can harvest leaf lettuce as directed in the “pruning” section up above, using a sharp pair of scissors.
 Head varieties can either have outer leaves trimmed off for immediate use or can be grown until the full head has developed.

-To harvest full heads of lettuce, you can opt to either cut off the lettuce at its base, or to pull the plant out roots and all.
+To harvest full heads of Romaine lettuces or Icebergs, you can opt to either cut off the lettuce at its base or to pull the plant out, roots and all.
 If removing the whole head, you will need to use a sharp knife to cut it off at the soil’s surface.
 More lettuce leaves may regrow from the base.

-Deciding when to harvest your heads of lettuce is as simple as giving them a gentle squeeze.
-A head which is not quite ready will easily compress under your fingers.
-Cos or butterhead varieties can either be harvested leaf by leaf, or can be harvested as a whole head when they are semi-firm but not solid.
+Deciding when to harvest your heads of growing lettuce is as simple as giving them a gentle squeeze.
+A head that is not quite ready will easily compress under your fingers.
+Cos or butterhead lettuce varieties can either be harvested leaf by leaf or can be harvested as a whole head when they are semi-firm but not solid.
 Crisphead lettuce should be harvested when the lettuce is firm.

 It’s best to harvest your lettuce early rather than letting it go later.
 The older the lettuce leaves, the more bitter they will get, and it can become tough or woody.
 Pay attention to the estimated days to maturity on your lettuce seed packet, and try to harvest it at or just before that date hits.